-Each year, tourists spend 600,000 nights in Titisee.
-Plus there are 2 million tourists who show up without spending nights there.
-All of these tourists, who generate a turnaround of around 30 million Euro per year (36 million U.S. Dollars or 28 million Pounds Sterling), need to be channeled and satisfied somehow.
+In pre-Corona times, tourists spent 600,000 nights in Titisee.
+Plus there were 2 million tourists who showed up without spending nights there.
+All of these tourists, who generated a turnaround of around 30 million Euro per year (36 million U.S. Dollars or 28 million Pounds Sterling) before the virus hit, need to be channeled and satisfied somehow.

 Cuckoo Clock ‘Exhibition’

 Titisee was careful not to spoil its beauty.
-Therefore, the town has a huge parking lot and a train station in walking distance from the promenade.
+Therefore, the town has a huge parking lot and a train station half a mile away from the promenade.
 A gazillion shops are located on the way to the lake.
 Only a few businesses are located right at the lakeshore.

 Those who do not manage to conquer a place for their camper at any of the two camping grounds, and tourists who just come here for a few hours, might want to eat somewhere else, in one of the many country inns the Black Forest provides, because it is often crowded in Titisee, and due to the ‘special’ prices down here.
 On the other hand, a great view is worth a ‘great’ price.

 Every few years, Titisee freezes.
-When and if the ice layer on the lake is thicker than 16 centimeters (6 inches), the local authorities open parts of it for ice skating or walking around.
+When it does, and if the ice layer on the lake is thicker than 16 centimeters (6 inches), the local authorities open parts of it for ice skating.
 Strolling around along the promenade is always the right thing to do, in all seasons.

 Related feature: The Wonders of Germany’s Black Forest